cwrc/CWRC-Mapping-Timelines-Project/README.md

 *As Toggle*
 Takes an observable in parameter `resizerObservable`.
 It will update that observable with the dragged height.
-Useful when you cannot have the content be reparented (like in map)
+Useful when you cannot have the content be reparented (like in atlas)

 **Parameters**